cube-js/cube/docs/content/Examples-Tutorials-Recipes/Role-based-access.md

 ## Source

 Please check out the full source code [here](https://github.com/cube-js/cube.js/tree/master/recipes/role-based-access).
-It is self-contained code, so if you execute `docker-compose up` command in the folder with the source code, you'll see the query execution result's console log.
+It is self-contained code, so if you execute the `docker-compose up` command in the folder with the source code, you'll see the result from the query execution in the console.